 What’s also interesting is that storytelling isn’t just about the external impact; internal storytelling can significantly affect and change company culture.
-A clear story that weaves in the company’s vision and is easy to understand and remember goes a long way for leaders and employees alike.
-It creates a sense of unity and connection, can help determine the type of people who are hired, and even how work is done.
+A clear story that weaves in the company’s vision and is easy to understand and memorable will go a long way for leaders and employees.
+It creates a sense of unity and connection, can help determine the type of people hired and even how work gets done.

 This is the power of a good story.

-Storytelling has always been important to me and throughout my career, I’ve understood the importance of it.
-The very first book I ever wrote over two decades ago was focused on getting people to share their stories.
+Storytelling has always been important to me, and throughout my career, I’ve understood its importance.
+The first book I ever wrote over two decades ago focused on getting people to share their stories.

-The opportunities I’ve had working with world renowned personalities, extraordinary professionals, and exceptional business people have all showed me how storytelling can impact the world.
+The opportunities I’ve had working with world-renowned personalities, extraordinary professionals, and exceptional business people have all showed me how storytelling could impact the world.

-I remember as an employee, writing a story and helping a company win two major prestigious awards, including company of the year.
+As an employee, I remember writing a story and helping a company win two prestigious awards, including the company of the year.
 It was their powerful story that helped position them to achieve those accolades.

-For any company, it’s when their story is told authentically and in line with their vision, that it has the most impact.
-The power of a great story is how it allows a company to connect with their audience.
+When their story is told authentically and in line with their vision, it has the most impact on any company.
+The power of a great story is how it allows a company to connect with its audience.

 Over the course of my career, I’ve developed the skills and learned how to tell compelling stories.
 While I’ve applied these skills in various ways, today, I help companies and organizations position themselves as industry leaders, which results in new opportunities and opens doors to more customers or clients and new partnerships.

-However, what I’ve discovered whether as an employee, a consultant, or a media coach, is that it always comes back to having a great story and vision.
+However, what I’ve discovered, whether as an employee, a consultant, or a media coach, is that it always comes back to having a great story and vision.
 These are the things that are the differentiators and determine the success of companies.
-I’m not just referring to good companies, but ones that are iconic.
-Those that have earned that recognition because of their story and the way they understand and engage their customers and clients.
+I’m not just referring to good companies, but iconic ones.
+Those who have earned recognition because of their story and how they understand and engage their customers and clients.